hoyeunglam/softwaresecurity/README.md

 # Voting Machine

-Voting Machine for Software Security.
+This is a Voting Machine written for the subject of Software Security on the AUAS.

 ## Getting Started